 After breakfast, travel to the Royal Kingdom of Swaziland.
 This tiny mountainous kingdom is filled with bygone African traditions and culture and offers beautiful scenery and attractions such as game reserves and art & craft outlets to name a few.
 Enjoy a showcase of the traditional Swazi culture followed by a traditional lunch at the Matsamo Cultural Village.
 Continue to the Ngwenya Glass Works to see master craftsmen create beautiful sculptures and artwork from molten glass.
-After spending some time at the craft markets, arrive at the Royal Swazi Spa located in the beautiful Ezulwini Valley.
+After spending some time at the craft markets, arrive at the Royal Swazi Spa or similar.
 Dinner is to your own arrangements.

 Depart the hotel after breakfast.
 Enjoy a morning visit to the Swazi Candle Factory where each candle is made and finished by hand using the age-old technique “millefiore”.
 No two are the same and the range boasts an astonishing array of patterns, shapes and designs.
 Continue via Big Bend into KwaZulu Natal.
 Arrive at Ghost Mountain Inn in the afternoon, in time to embark on an afternoon scenic drive up the Ubombo Mountains, offering views over Lake Jozini.
 At the summit and as the setting sun transforms the sky into a tapestry of colours, stop for sundowners.
 The drive will be combined with a visit to a local and authentic Zulu homestead for a glimpse into Zulu life in today’s world.
 Return to the hotel for dinner.

 Enjoy the morning at leisure to embark on any of the activities on offer from the hotel.